Information Security

 - cross-evaluate two other homeworks

-To save everyone's time, I will remove those from the course who don't return homework.
+To save everyone's time, I will remove those from the course who don't return homework, or who don't cross evaluate class mates work.

 Github is a convenient place to publish your reports, others are Gitlab and Wordpress.com.
 I highly recommend publishing your work, it seems to help getting (better) job offers.
 But if you don't dare or want to publish, you can put your web page behind a password (e.g. in Wordpress.com, same password for all reports), and share this password with your group.